 During the planning and construction phase, Peter visited various trade shows to explore design options for their new home.
 It was at one of these exhibitions that he discovered the optimal solution for the large span of folding doors that they wanted to use to open up the living space to the garden outside.

-He admits that he loved the idea of Centor Integrated Doors as soon as he saw them: “What sold them to me in the very first minute was the fact that you could have screens built into the doorframe, and it would be so simple to just pull a fly screen or a shade across when you needed it.
+He admits that he loved the idea of Centor Integrated Doors as soon as he saw them: “What sold them to me in the very first minute was the fact that you could have screens built into the doorframe, and it would be so simple to just pull a fly screen or a blind across when you needed it.
 What a really good idea!”

 “I had a chat with the team on the Centor stand and also brought some brochures home for Jane to look through.
 But I’d decided right then really that they were the doors I wanted!”

-The couple specified a 4-panel Centor 405 Integrated Folding Door with a built-in screen and shade.
+The couple specified a 4-panel Centor 405 Integrated Folding Door with a built-in screen and blind.
 It’s an all-aluminium option, with an Iron Grey satin finish inside and out.
 The doors now form a stunning focal point at the rear of the house and the couple are really pleased with their decision.

 “They’ve been great this past summer – really easy to operate and very useful for keeping the insects and any harsh sunlight out,” says Peter.
 “They’ve helped us create very usable inside-outside space.
 It’s really opened things up and we’ve dined out a lot in the summer evenings, watching the sun go down.
 Recently, we’ve been spending as much time out there as we have inside so it has been a real success.”